YitingChang/hand_tracking/README.md

 # hand_tracking
-This repository is for markerless 3D tracking of monkey hand from multiple camera views.
+In Dr. Daniel O'Connor's lab, we are interested in 3D shape perception from touch in primates.
+Primates use their hands to grasp, recognize, and manipulate objects.
+To understand how we perceive 3D shapes using tactile signals, it is critical to track how hands interact with objects.
+This repository is created for markerless 3D tracking of monkey hand from multiple camera views.
 It leverages the machine learning approach **DeepLabCut** to track keypoints in 2D and **NCams** to estimate 3D pose.

+DeepLabCut is a 2D CNN.
+Currently, I'm exploring other 3D tracking tools that use 3D CNNs ([DANNCE](https://github.com/spoonsso/dannce)) or hybrid 2D/3D CNNs [JARVIS](https://github.com/JARVIS-MoCap/JARVIS-HybridNet).
+I will compare the performance of different 3D tracking tools to determine which networks work better in our study.

 ## Prerequisites
 - **Software**